 I am also playing in a great rock band called Rock Stock and Barrel.
 We play a mix of originals written by the band, some by Lee Ann McLellan and some by myself.
 We are playing the Ottawa area regularly, with a show coming up at the Moose January 17th.

 April 2014 ~ I wrote a song "La Belle Province" that I'd like to share.
-I've recorded a rough cut of it this week and am still working on it, but wanted people to give it a listen in hopes this song might spark some comments and discussion around the themes in the song.
+I've recorded a rough cut of it this week and am still working on it, but wanted to put it out there for people to give it a listen in hopes this song might spark some comments and discussion around the themes in the song.
 The song is in French, I wrote the song while I was in Quebec City this past fall, the catalyst for the song was the "Charter of Quebec Values" and being immersed in the Quebec culture for a few days, I've been working on it since then.
-Feel free to download it and share it and discuss.
+Feel free to download it and share it.

 Have a listen ~ La Belle Province

 2014 ~ I've recently joined a band called Rock Stock and Barrel, we are doing a mix of originals and some covers from various artists from Sass Jordan to the Black Crowes.
 Our band consists of Lee Ann McLellan (Lead vocals, guitar), Sue Murphy (Vocals), Dave Wentzell (Bass), Jamie Tait (Keys) and Chris Payne (Drums) and myself (Lead guitar, lead vocals).
 We're currently recording and have a few gigs coming up.
 Hope to see you out!